-In the case of LBS' President and CEO, the bonus is established according to a percentage of before-tax profit on the profits of LBS and the Bank's Capital Markets sector.
+In the case of LBS' President and CEO, the bonus envelope is established according to a percentage of before-tax profit on the profits of LBS and the Bank's Capital Markets sector.
+The bonus paid may be adjusted to take into account factors such as described in the global weighting factor outlined above, including the maintenance of good governance and risk management.

-With respect to LBS and Capital Markets designated employees, short-term incentive compensation is based on the annual bonus envelope dedicated to each sector established and determined according to their financial results.
+With respect to LBS and Capital Markets designated employees, short-term incentive compensation is based on the annual bonus envelope applicable to each sector established and determined according to their financial results.
 It is aimed at remunerating collective and individual contribution to the sector's financial results.
+Bonus envelopes and individual premiums granted take into account the risks taken during the year.

-Moreover, since 2012, the calculation of performance retained under the Bank's performance share unit program rests on the organization's share performance, being the total shareholder return.
+Moreover, since fiscal 2012, the calculation of performance retained under the Bank's performance share unit program rests on the organization's share performance, namely the total shareholder return.